This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

-You were dehydrated on your previous diets, just that carbs consumed stopped you from getting that thirsty.
-The bottom line is keto a diuretic state, keep a bottle of water by your side and sip throughout the day.
+You were dehydrated in your previous diets, just that carbs consumed stopped you from getting that thirsty.
+The bottom line is keto a diuretic state, keep a bottle of water by your side, and sip throughout the day.

 Lack of appetite

 On keto, you will be increasing your fat intake exponentially, reducing your carbs and proteins overall amount.

 One of the best symptoms of ketosis is a reduced appetite from consuming many fibrous veggies, fats, and satiating nutrients.

 Not feeling hungry as often and a feeling of satisfaction after meals is a major plus on keto.